cs537-Fall-2015/MastCam/README.md

-Compiling and Running the MastCam
+Compiling and Running the MastCam:

 1) Download / Clone this project in Eclipse.